NANAY SAYS: A time for everything

 Nicholas demonstrated how Playmate B screamed and threw a gigantic tantrum in front of his Mommy so he can get the toy that he wanted.

 I further investigated and sought the help of our trusted Ate Joy so I get all the facts straight.

 Ate Joy confirmed the details Nicholas shared with me.
 She also witnessed how Playmate C kicked his grandmother, shouted and cursed her because he did not get what he wanted.

 Nicholas is learning all these bad manners from his friends.
 My initial reaction was to pull out my child from the school.
 But his siblings, most especially his twin sister, Antoinette, is doing so well in the same class that the teacher even called her one of the best pupils.
 There must be something that can be done.
 I cannot just remove my child from every school when he is starting to exhibit bad manners.
 It is my responsibility to help him distinguish right from wrong.

 The sassy Antoinette, who reports to us what went on in class, told us that “Nick is with the wrong friends.”

-My son refused to listen to the teacher, sit on his chair and write.
+My son refused to listen to the teacher.
+He does not sit on his chair; he does not write.
 Antoinette said he just runs around and plays with the three best friends, which upsets the teacher.

 But there is a time for everything.